 The investigation revealed that almost 50 percent of the cases were intentional, with only 17 being unintentional exposures.
 The largest group of people who were unintentionally exposed to nutmeg intoxication were minors under the age of 13.

 The most common symptoms in the 10-year review included:

 Some of the other notable side effects were respiratory, cardiovascular, and gastric distress.

 While nutmeg may seem like an easy way to experiment with getting high, myristicin is an incredibly potent and dangerous compound when taken in large amounts.

 In addition to the short-term effects of nutmeg intoxication, there are much more dangerous risks of consuming too much of this spice.
 In some cases, toxic doses of myristicin have caused organ failure.
 In other cases, nutmeg overdose has been linked to death when used in combination with other drugs.

 Small amounts of nutmeg can be used safely in cooking.
 Most recipes only call for roughly 1/4 to 1/2 teaspoon of nutmeg per recipe.
 These recipes are often split into multiple portions, leaving the actual exposure to nutmeg very insignificant.

-According to the case studies from the Illinois Poison Center, even 10 grams (approximately 2 teaspoons) of nutmeg is enough to cause symptoms of toxicity.
+According to the from the Illinois Poison Center, even 10 grams (approximately 2 teaspoons) of nutmeg is enough to cause symptoms of toxicity.
 At doses of 50 grams or more, those symptoms become more severe.

 Like any other drugs, the dangers of nutmeg overdose can occur no matter the method of delivery.
 According to the University of Utah’s drug delivery resource, the different methods of ingestion can affect how quickly it takes for the active compounds to reach the brain.